SirCryptic/Basic-Websites-Portfolio/Ip_Logger_WebHook_GUILDED&DISCORD/readme.md

-alternatively you can replace the `index.php` with what ever you like just add this code to your desired webpage
+you can replace the `index.php` with what ever you like just add this code to your desired webpage

 ```php
 <?php